 Let your partners talk about themselves

 A study by several Harvard researchers found that talking about yourself is a pleasure akin to eating.
 As in, people love it.
 Study participants went as far as to give up money for the opportunity to talk about themselves.
-What this means is that letting people talk about themselves will help them enjoy the conversation and can make you more likeable.
+What this means is that letting people talk about themselves will help them enjoy the conversation and can make you more likable.
 The best way to facilitate that?

 Ask this type of question